XuewenWangUGA/USAT/README.md

  The user manual explaines and demonstrates the details on how to use each function.

  ## Citing USAT
- USAT is under a consideration of offical publication somewhere.
+ USAT is under a consideration for offical publication somewhere.
  The preprint of manuscript is available at https://www.biorxiv.org/content/10.1101/2022.04.15.488513v1.article-metrics

  To cite: